- Mental Health

 Unfortunately, the company I was working for was bought up by another one.
 They moved production to another state and eventually laid everyone off.
 I was one of the first ones to go since I was one of the newest hires.
 This was a tough blow for me and I was very depressed over the loss of this job.
 I had lost jobs due to layoffs before but I never took it this bad before.

 I am a musician.
-While I worked that job, I had read about a local open mic in the local newspaper.
+While I worked that job I just referred to, I had read about a local open mic in the local newspaper.
 I had considered going to it and performing but it was during the week and I didn't really want to stay out until 2 or 3 in the morning and then have to get up a couple of hours later to go to work.
 But, since I had just gotten laid off, I no longer had an excuse, so I went to it.

 Prior to going to that open mic, I had only performed in front of an audience as a guitar player.
 I had never sung in front of an audience.
 I decided to give it a try.
 So I played my acoustic guitar and sang.
 The response from the crowd was great and it was an excellent source of encouragement for me.